thomasa88/AnyShortcut/README.md

 # AnyShortcut

-A Fusion 360 add-in for easily assigning keyboard shortcuts to many* commands.
+AnyShortcut is a Fusion 360 add-in for easily assigning keyboard shortcuts to commands where it is not usually possible to assign a shortcut*.
+It also has some built-in commands for native commands that cannot run correctly without some extra tweaking.

+## Tracking

-When enabled, the add-in tracks the resulting commands of actions that the user performs and collects them in a menu.
-The commands in the menu can be assigned shortcut keys in the regular way.
+When enabled, the add-in tracks the resulting commands of actions that the user performs and collects them in the *AnyShortcut* menu.
+The commands in the menu can then be assigned shortcut keys in the regular way.

+If not stopped, the tracking stops automatically after a number of commands, to avoid any performance hits when the user is not setting up shortcuts.

-\* Not all actions result in "Commands" in Fusion 360 and some commands are not usable on their own.
-Typical commands act on the Design space in some way.
-For example, *Find in Browser* and *Isolate* can be mapped, while *Pick Circle/Arc Tanget* does not generate a "Command" and *Roll History Marker Here* is a command, but it would need input on where to move the marker, which can not be provided (However, moving the history marker can be done by a script or add-in).
+\* Not all actions in Fusion 360 result in "Commands" and some commands are not usable on their own.
+For example, *Pick Circle/Arc Tangent* does not generate a "Command" and *Roll History Marker Here* is triggered when clicking rewind in the history, but rewind actually first selects an item and then rolls.
+See

 ![Screenshot](screenshot.png)

+### Usage

+To set up a shortcut:

+* Click *Enable tracking* and then perform the command you want to create a shortcut for
+* If you are lucky, the command will now have appeared at the bottom of the *AnyShortcut* menu.
+* Find the command in the menu and click the three dots to assign a shortcut as usual.

+To remove a shortcut, follow the same procedure.
+Hint: You can press the shortcut to trigger the command to be run.

+## Built-in Commands

+The built-in commands are always visible in the *AnyShortcut* menu.
+Assign shortcuts to them in the usual way.

 ## Installation

 Download the add-in from the [Releases](https://github.com/thomasa88/AnyShortcut/releases) page.

 Unpack it into `API\AddIns` (see [How to install an add-in or script in Fusion 360](https://knowledge.autodesk.com/support/fusion-360/troubleshooting/caas/sfdcarticles/sfdcarticles/How-to-install-an-ADD-IN-and-Script-in-Fusion-360.html)).

 Make sure the directory is named `AnyShortcut`, with no suffix.

-## Usage

 Press Shift+S in Fusion 360 and go to the *Add-Ins* tab.
 Then select the add-in and click the *Run* button.
 Optionally select *Run on Startup*.

-The new menu *TOOLS* -> *ADD-INS* -> *Any Shortcut* is now available.
+The new menu *TOOLS* -> *ADD-INS* -> *AnyShortcut* is now available.

-To set up a shortcut:

-* Click *Enable tracking* and then perform the command you want to create a shortcut for
-* If you are lucky, the command will now have appeared in the menu.
-* Find the command in the menu and click the three dots to assign a shortcut as usual.

-To remove a shortcut, follow the same procedure.
-Hint: You can press the shortcut to trigger the command to be run.

-## Some Commands to map
+## Ideas for commands to map

 Here is a table of some commands that can be interesting to map, including a suggested key.